Screenshot of Impaler

 • less confidence the game will work on a wide range of hardware

-• SDKs often have C++ interfaces that require a custom wrapper to call from vanilla C
+• SDKs with C++ interfaces require a custom wrapper to use from vanilla C

-Impaler could have been made in <50% of the time if implemented in Unity.
+Impaler could have been developed in less than 50% of the time if implemented in Unity.
 From that perspective, C was the wrong choice.
 However, the qualities that give the game character would not exist if developed outside the constrained environment of C. It forced me to create a short polished experience at an appropriately small scale.
-The slower development pace gave me time to think, and the inherent challenge of the project motivated me to complete it.
-I am happy with the end product and that is what matters most.
+The slower development pace gave me ample time to think and plan my approaches.
+I am happy with the end product and enjoyed the process.

 Off-the-shelf game engines are the right choice for most projects - especially ones that must be profitable and ship quickly.
 If you have the luxury of writing a game from scratch, it will expose you to more and make you a better developer.
 At the very least, you will gain an appreciation for what commercial engines provide you.
-I plan to continue and write more games in C - I’m enjoying it.
+I found the endeavor rewarding and hope to write more games in C.

 I compiled a list of resources that were helpful while developing the game.
 You can find it here on GitHub.
 I hope to share more about the internals and architecture of the game in a future post.